BPCE Group: History

-In 2018–2019, BPCE fully integrated the former Crédit Foncier de France's activities into its other operations and terminated the use of the Crédit Foncier brand.
-In June–July 2021, it acquired all shares of Natixis that it did not previously own, and completed the entity's delisting on 31 July 2021.
-In July 2024, BPCE (through Caisse d'Epargne Hauts de France) bought Belgian private bank Nagelmackers.
+Between 2018 and 2019, BPCE integrated the former activities of Crédit Foncier de France into its other businesses and ended the use of the Crédit Foncier brand.
+In June and July 2021, the group acquired the Natixis shares it did not already own, and the delisting of Natixis was completed on 31 July 2021.
+In July 2024, BPCE, through Caisse d'Epargne Hauts de France, acquired the Belgian private bank Nagelmackers.

-On 21 January 2025, BPCE and the Italian insurer Generali announced that they have signed a non-binding memorandum of understanding to create a 50-50 owned joint venture in order combine their asset management operations, which would have around €1.9tn of assets under management and include Natixis Investment Managers and its affiliates (notably Ostrum Asset Management).
+On 21 January 2025, BPCE and the Italian insurer Generali announced that they had signed a non-binding memorandum of understanding to combine their asset management operations in an equally owned joint venture.
+The planned venture would have had around €1.9 trillion in assets under management and would have included Natixis Investment Managers and its affiliates, notably Ostrum Asset Management.

-In June 2025, BPCE acquired US private equity fund Lone Star's 75% stake in Portuguese lender Novo Banco for 6,4 billion euros.
-On 29 October 2025, BPCE signed an agreement with the Portuguese government to buy the remaining 25% stake of Novo Banco for 1,6 billion euros and therefore acquire 100% of Novobanco's capital.
+In June 2025, BPCE acquired the 75 percent stake in Portuguese lender Novo Banco held by the U.S. private equity fund Lone Star, in a transaction valued at €6.4 billion.
+On 29 October 2025, BPCE signed an agreement with the Portuguese government and the country's Resolution Fund to acquire the remaining 25 percent of Novo Banco for €1.6 billion, which would give the group full ownership of the bank.

-In November 2025, Groupe BPCE reported a CET1 ratio of 16.3% and a total capital ratio of 19.1% as of 30 June, positioning it well above the ECB’s 2026 prudential capital thresholds.
+In November 2025, Groupe BPCE reported a CET1 ratio of 16.3 percent and a total capital ratio of 19.1 percent as of 30 June, placing the group above the European Central Bank's prudential capital thresholds for 2026.

+On 11 December 2025, Generali and BPCE announced that they had ended negotiations on the proposed joint venture between their asset management businesses.